HumanSignal/label-studio/docs/source/guide/setup.md

 │   │   ├── 2020-03-06-15-23-47.zip
 ```

-> Warning: It is not recommended to modify any of internal project files.
+> Warning: It is not recommended to modify any of the internal project files.
 For importing tasks, exporting completions or changing label config please use web UI or command line arguments (see `label-studio start --help` for details)

 ## Labeling config
-Project labeling config is a XML file consists of
+Project labeling config is an XML file consists of
 - **object tags** specifying input data sources from imported tasks,
 - **control tags** for configuring labeling schema (how annotation result looks like)
 - **visual tags** applying different user interface styles